 If you're using a lot of video in the classroom, you might be interested in our teaching tips and resources here: Get Students Thinking Critically About Video.Continue reading Show less

-Making flashy video slide show presentations with Animoto is simple.
+Making flashy video slideshow presentations with Animoto is simple.
 First, select Create a Project, and the site walks you through each step.
-Choose a theme, upload short video clips and and your own images or images from a Creative Commons site such as Flickr.
+Choose a theme, and then upload short video clips and your own images or images from a Creative Commons site such as Flickr.
 Then, upload your own songs or songs from the site, and add text if you'd like.
 Like magic, the site creates a video and publishes it to your Animoto account.
 The finished product is a modern and engaging presentation that's appealing for kids and adults.

 While Animoto is cool, it won't let teachers or students express their ideas in a complex way.
-For teachers trying to engage students in digital storytelling, Animoto might not be the best tool; creating a slide show is simple and straightforward, but the ease of use means that you automate a lot of the creative process and don't have much editorial control.
-The main problem is you can't adjust transitions; the site syncs them to the rhythm of the song, which is fine for a vacation slide show but has limited potential in the classroom.
+For teachers trying to engage students in digital storytelling, Animoto might not be the best tool; creating a slideshow is simple and straightforward, but the ease of use means that you automate a lot of the creative process and don't have much editorial control.
+The main problem is that you can't adjust transitions; the site syncs them to the rhythm of the song, which is fine for a vacation slideshow but has limited potential in the classroom.
 Also, you can't add your own voice narration, so the emotional resonance of digital storytelling gets lost.

-It takes a little doing to get free access to Animoto: Educators have to apply to request a free account, and then they have to set up special Gmail addresses for their students to grant them access.
+It takes a little doing to get free access to Animoto.
+Educators have to apply to request a free account, and then they have to set up special Gmail addresses for their students to grant them access.
 While that's a great way to get access to an otherwise paid tool, some teachers may not feel that jumping through these hoops is worth it.
-Still, if you're willing to take these steps, Animoto is an awfully fun way to make a professional-looking slide show.Read more Read less
+Still, if you're willing to take these steps, Animoto is an awfully fun way to make a professional-looking slideshow.

 Key Standards Supported